alexliu4/BhaloChele/README.md

 # BhaloChele
 Welcome to BhaloChele!
-We have created a collaborative storytelling website.
+We have created a collaborative storytelling website./n
 Dependencies:
 - Python3
 - Virtual Enviornment